Home > Blog > Translation > 5 Hardest Languages to Translate (And What Makes them Difficult)

 The number of dialects and the fact that they are very different from each other is one of the main factors that make Arabic hard to translate.
 If you are not familiar with a particular dialect, it’s very easy to get the meaning wrong.

-What’s more, written Arabic only includes consonants, not vowels, upping the difficulty even more.
+On top of that, Arabic not only uses its own alphabet, the letters can also be very similar and hard to distinguish.
+Plus, the written language only includes consonants, not vowels, upping the difficulty even more.
 In addition, each letter has several writing forms depending on where it appears in a word.

 arabic letters forms